 Sammo Hung is a legend in martial arts and kung fu cinema, playing many different roles as an actor and also producing, directing, and choreographing fight sequences, setting the trend on many aspects of the genre overall.
 He was a pivotal figure in the Hong Kong New Wave movement, creating some of the best kung fu films of the 1980s, popularizing the kung fu genre to a larger, international audience with his focus on clever stories, dramatic narratives, and more Western-style action and special effects, as well as other technical aspects, like synchronous sound and filming movies on different locations.

-- Level 1 Demon Lord And One Room Hero Season 1 Episode 11 Release Date and Time, Countdown, When is it Coming Out?
+- Ayaka A Story of Bonds and Wounds Season 1 Episode 8 Release Date and Time, Countdown, When Is It Coming Out?

 Whether in front of the camera or behind it, Sammo has left his mark on the culture of martial arts cinema.
 Films like The Prodigal Son and Pedicab Driver are landmarks in their genre, with stand-out acting, storytelling, and fight scenes that are as iconic today as they were back then.
 Even 50 years later, Sammo’s work is still held in high regard, and his ability to mix comedy and action blazed the trail for many future stars to come.
 An icon of kung fu cinema and cinema in general, Sammo’s influence has created some of the best action films of all time.